Saibot28/pycollatz/README.md

 ### Why

 The Collatz conjecture is one of the simplest unsolved problems in mathematics — take any positive integer, halve it if it's even, or triple it and add one if it's odd, and repeat.
 The conjecture states that eventually, every number reaches a loop of 4, 2, 1.
+Go to https://en.wikipedia.org/wiki/Collatz_conjecture for more in-depth information on the conjecture.

 This visualizer isn't trying to solve the conjecture.
 It just visualizes it.